Bipartite quantum states admitting a causal explanation

-\textbf{Acknowledgments} We thank Clive Cenxin Aw, Rudrajit Banerjee, Francesco Buscemi, James Fullwood, Xueyuan Hu, Felix Leditzky, Valerio Scarani, and Elie Wolfe for discussions.
-The ideas behind this project began while AJP was in the Graduate School of Informatics at Nagoya University and was visiting the Department of Mathematics at MIT.
+\textbf{Acknowledgments.} We thank Clive Cenxin Aw, Rudrajit Banerjee, Francesco Buscemi, James Fullwood, Mile Gu, Xueyuan Hu, Felix Leditzky, Seok~Hyung Lie, Valerio Scarani, and Elie Wolfe for discussions.
+We have also benefited from discussions that took place during the Horizons of Quantum Information II conference in Hainan University.
+This project began while AJP was in the Graduate School of Informatics at Nagoya University and was visiting the Department of Mathematics at MIT.
 This work was partially supported by MEXT-JSPS Grant-in-Aid for Transformative Research Areas (A) ``Extreme Universe'', No.\ 21H05183.
 MS also thanks the National Research Foundation, Singapore through the National Quantum Office, hosted in A*STAR, under its Centre for Quantum Technologies Funding Initiative (S24Q2d0009); and the Ministry of Education, Singapore, under the Tier 2 grant ``Bayesian approach to irreversibility'' (Grant No.~MOE-T2EP50123-0002).
 Figure~\ref{fig:EequalsGD} was made using Mathematica~\cite{Mathematica2024}.